Wu Lei: Shanghai SIPG

-Wu started his football career playing for third-tier side Shanghai SIPG, making his debut for the club on 2 September 2006 in a 5–3 loss against Yunnan Lijiang Dongba, making him the youngest ever player to play professional Chinese football aged 14 years and 287 days.
+Wu started his football career playing for third-tier side Shanghai East Asia, making his debut for the club on 2 September 2006 in a 5–3 loss against Yunnan Lijiang Dongba, making him the youngest ever player to play professional Chinese football aged 14 years and 287 days.
 He helped the club win the third tier title and promotion to the second tier at the end of the 2007 league season.
 He scored his first goal for the club on 30 August 2008 in a 2–0 win against Qingdao Hailifeng.
 This made him the second youngest goalscorer in Chinese football aged 16 years and 289 days, just 47 days behind Cao Yunding's record.

-On 8 March 2013, Wu scored on his Chinese Super League debut, in a 4-1 away defeat at Beijing Guoan.
+On 8 March 2013, Wu scored on his Chinese Super League debut, in a 4–1 away defeat at Beijing Guoan.
 Wu scored a hat-trick on 2 June 2013 in a 6–1 win against Shanghai Shenxin, becoming the second youngest player to score a hat-trick in the top tier.
 He scored his second hat-trick of the season on 18 August 2013 in a 3–2 win against Tianjin Teda.
 He scored his third hat-trick of the season on 27 September 2013 in a 6–1 win against Qingdao Jonoon.
 On 31 July 2016, Wu became the first Chinese footballer in over two years to score a hat-trick in the Chinese Super League in a 3–3 draw against Guangzhou R&F. On 18 March 2018, he scored four goals in a 5–2 win against Guangzhou R&F, becoming the second Chinese footballer to score four goals in a league match after Li Jinyu.

-On 11 August 2018, Wu scored his 89th Chinese Super League goal in a 2-0 home win against Shanghai Shenhua, becoming the competition's record goalscorer, surpassing previous record of 88 by former Shandong Luneng striker Han Peng.
+On 11 August 2018, Wu scored his 89th Chinese Super League goal in a 2–0 home win against Shanghai Greenland Shenhua, becoming the competition's record goalscorer, surpassing previous record of 88 by former Shandong Luneng striker Han Peng.
 Wu won the 2018 Chinese Super League with SIPG, while he also won the Golden Boot award with 27 goals, becoming the first Chinese footballer to win the award since Li Jinyu in 2007.
-Wu was also named as the Chinese Football Association Footballer of the Year at the end of the season, becoming the Chinese footballer to win the award since Du Zhenyu in 2007.
+Wu was also named as the Chinese Football Association Footballer of the Year at the end of the season, becoming the first Chinese footballer to win the award since Du Zhenyu in 2007.